Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 Prior to reading this analysis, did you already see Katniss' and Peeta's relationship in this light/perspective?

-The ending of the trilogy is unresolved and that is because things never do get resolved with Katniss and Peeta.
-Because their relationship was built on manipulation and truth, power play and control, trauma and surreal circumstances, hope and strength, love and the lack of it, there is no way to separate all that they have been through and the ways that they have used each other.
+The ending of the trilogy is unresolved and things never do get resolved with Katniss and Peeta.
+Their relationship was built on manipulation and truth, power play and control, trauma and surreal circumstances, hope and strength, love and the lack of it, and there is no way to separate all that they have been through and the ways that they have used each other.

-At the close of Mockingjay, Peeta's sunbconscious and/or underlying life mission has been completed.
-He triumphed where his father failed.
+At the close of Mockingjay, Peeta triumphed where his father failed.
 He got the girl he wanted and the harmonious and fulfilling home that he did not have growing up.
+He struggles with trauma but tries to cope and heal with Katniss and has the children that he strongly desired.

 And this is the love story of Katniss and Peeta.
 Realistic, complicated, and bittersweet.